-We are Chris, Jo and Lucas Davies, a young Western Australian family, grape growers and artisan wine producers.
+We are Chris, Jo, Lucas & Violette Davies, a young Western Australian family, grape growers and artisan wine producers.
 We strive to create wines of uncompromising quality and with a true sense of place, and we take great pride in traditionally processing our wines by hand all the way from the grape to the bottle.
 This is our story so far…

 It was in 1999 that Chris started what was later to become Windows Estate.
 Given the chance to expand on a tiny three year old vineyard with only a hectare each of Cabernet Sauvignon and Chenin Blanc under vine, and located just north of Metricup in the heart of Margaret River’s celebrated wine region, he established a total of nine varieties, thereby increasing the total size of the vineyard to just a little over six hectares.